vydra/task-output-cache-demos/samples/02-use-cache-backend/README.md

 # Using a cache backend service

 This scenario demonstrates the use of a cache backend service.
-The tests can be ran locally, and they can also be used to demonstrate the use of the cache backend by builds running on different hosts.
+The firt part of the scenario demonstrates using the backend service locally.
+The second part shows how it works when the backend is accessed from builds running on different hosts.

 We are going to use a [Hazelcast](http://hazelcast.org) node as the cache backend.
 An [init-script plugin](https://docs.gradle.org/current/userguide/init_scripts.html#N14C1D) implements the connection between the Gradle build tool and the Hazelcast node.
 This init-script plugin is not part of the Gradle distribution, but is a standalone plgin that lives in the [`gradle-hazelcast-plugin` repository](https://github.com/lptr/gradle-hazelcast-plugin).
 It also serves as the reference implementation for Gradle cache backend support.
 Plugins supporting other backends (like Redis, Varnish etc.) can be created in a similar way by implementing the `TaskOutputCacheFactory` interface like [it is done in the Hazelcast plugin](https://github.com/lptr/gradle-hazelcast-plugin/blob/6f1c5ab64e6d9cad2a15fda26d994e4e07d9a51c/src/main/java/org/gradle/cache/tasks/hazelcast/HazelcastPlugin.java).